Nearby Motor Vehicle Accident Lawyer in Phenix City, AL

 During your free consultation, you will have an opportunity to learn more about the claims process, how our law firm can assist you, your right to bring a claim, how damages are calculated, and more.
 This is also an opportunity for you to ask any questions that you have about filing a claim and our legal services.

 If we decide to work together, our first step will be opening an independent investigation into the true cause of your crash.
 The purpose of this investigation is to identify the at-fault party and exactly what happened.
 We will also collect information about the full extent of your injuries and losses.
-If fault is disputed or unclear, we can hire accident reconstruction experts and other professionals to investigate your accident.
+If a fault is disputed or unclear, we can hire accident reconstruction experts and other professionals to investigate your accident.

 Once we determine liability and the value of your damages, our lawyer can issue a demand letter to the insurance party that explains the value of your losses and includes a sum that you’re asking for.
 When the insurance company responds, we will review any settlement offer and advise you on it.
 If we believe that a settlement offer is too low, our lawyer can negotiate for a better settlement on your behalf.
-While rare because most claims are settled out of court in negotiations, if we cannot reach a settlement agreement, filing a lawsuit and taking your case to court is possible.
+While rare because most claims are settled out of court in negotiations, if we cannot reach a settlement agreement, filing a lawsuit in Alabama and taking your case to court is possible.
 Our lawyer has litigation experience and will be prepared to fight for you.

 Proving Fault in a Traffic Collision